benem3000/mcspatched/README.md

 ### 1. Delete the kernel argument:
 _Note: I recommend reverting any additional kargs you may have tried while troubleshooting.
-Use `rpm-ostree kargs` to list your current arguments, and substitue them into the command below.
-Be sure that you don't remove any unrelated arguments, most will start with iwlwifi._
+If you enabled other kargs, use `rpm-ostree kargs` to list your current arguments, and substitue them into the command below.
+Be sure that you don't remove any unrelated arguments._

 `sudo rpm-ostree kargs --delete="mac80211.skip_mcs_check=1"`

+For easy deletion of multiple kargs (be careful):

+`sudo rpm-ostree kargs --editor"`

 ### 2. Unenroll the Secure Boot Key (Optional)
 If you wish to completely remove the custom Secure Boot key from your system's firmware, run: